 Systems Engineering, one of the fastest growing graduate programs at CSU, will hire a non-tenure track faculty member from industry to work at Spur to leverage partnership opportunities and assist with K-12 outreach activities.

-The lab is associated with a Professional Science Master’s degree program that trains a workforce for industries that provide environmentally sustainable solutions for energy and food production – such as biofuels – and for the biopharmaceutical industry.
-The lab and staff will also be available for outreach programs, and the facility can be used for research and to support entrepreneurs.
+The Biomanufacturing and Biotechnology Laboratory in the Hydro building is designed for hands-on courses in bioprocessing, associated with a Professional Science Master’s degree program.
+The program trains a workforce for industries that provide environmentally sustainable solutions for energy and food production – such as biofuels - and for the biopharmaceutical industry.

 The Colorado Climate Center, based in one of the top Atmospheric Science departments in the country, will install a CoAgMET (COlorado AGricultural Meteorological nETwork) weather station on the Spur campus, and create other opportunities for the public to engage with climate and weather data.

 This new center at Spur has been created out of the existing Interdisciplinary Training, Education and Research in Food-Energy-Water Systems program (InTERFEWS) on the CSU Fort Collins campus.
+The program brings together graduate students and industry leaders in various disciplines to research key problems involving the intersection food, water and energy.

 The program will create a physical platform that enables the development, testing, and validation of commercially viable water treatment technologies.
 The laboratory will allow researchers and industry partners to treat alternative water sources such as reclaimed water from wastewater treatment facilities, greywater, stormwater, and roof runoff.